If you have questions or concerns for City of Irvine staff related to All American Asphalt, please call 949-724-6326.

 Air Sampling and Health Risk Assessment

 Although oversight and enforcement of emissions from the All American Asphalt Plant lies with the Southern California Air Quality Management District (AQMD) and is not within the City’s purview, the City of Irvine has taken significant and unprecedented steps to evaluate the health risk at the plant and to protect residents.
 The City has commissioned a comprehensive ambient air monitoring program.
 The sampling began in December and will analyze for over 120 chemical compounds specifically identified due to their association with rubber asphalt processing equipment and operations.
 This sampling methodology also follows standards set by AQMD and the Environmental Protection Agency (EPA) that will facilitate the evaluation of potential health risks, odor nuisance, and exceedance of regulatory limits.
-This sampling will take place at four separate locations at the plant and within the community during December, 2020 and January, 2021 and results will be published on the City website as soon as they are available.
+This sampling began in November 2020, and will take place at four separate locations at the plant and within the community during November 2020 and January 2021.
+Results will be published on the City website as soon as they are available.
 The air sampling data will serve as the basis for a subsequent Health Risk Assessment that will determine whether there is a potential public health risk that warrants further evaluation.
 The Health Risk Assessment will also be made available publicly once it is complete.

 Ninyo & Moore will provide environmental consulting services for the City of Irvine relating to the All American Asphalt plant located at 10671 Jeffrey Rd, Irvine, CA.